arnlig/ncc/README.md

 ### supported C dialect

 The compiler is compliant with ANSI C89/ISO C90, except that

+* trigraphs are not recognized,
-* there is no support for wide characters/string literals and
+* there is no support for wide characters/string literals, and
-* there is no locale support.
+* there is no locale support in the library.

 these reflect the compiler's purpose, which is for writing system software, not applications (the ANSI committee really got these wrong, anyway).

-The compiler also supports a few non-standard extensions:
+The compiler also supports a few extensions:
+* ALGOL-like statement expressions (like GCC/LLVM)
 * C99-style flexible array members
 * C11-style anonymous structs and unions

-Planned, but not yet in the compiler are:
+Planned, but not yet in the compiler:
-* inline assembly (with a function similar to, but form different from, GCC/LLVM)
+* inline assembly (with similar semantics to GCC/LLVM but different form)
-* statement expressions (again, a la GCC/LLVM)
+* C99 __restrict__ qualifier
+* C99 designated initializers
+* C99 compound literals

+Inline assembly is simply required for good performance for operating system kernels and such.
+The __restrict__ qualifier will be a boon for the optimizer.
+The last two are conveniences for the programmer that require little more than some tedious tinkering with the front end.

-Note that there is no plan to support C99, except, perhaps, designated initializers, compound literals, and _maybe_ the __restrict__ qualifier.
+Note that there is no plan to support much, if anything else, from C99.
-Much of the rest of C99 is either highly specialized (e.g., complex types), unnecessary (e.g., __long long__, NCC __long__ is always 64 bits) or has been implicitly acknowledged to be garbage (e.g., variable-length arrays, which have effectively been withdrawn).
-Inline functions will be subsumed by the preprocessor combined with statement expressions.
+The rest of C99 is either highly specialized (e.g., complex types), unnecessary (e.g., __long long__, NCC __long__ is always 64 bits,
+or __inline__, whose function is subsumed by the preprocessor with statement expressions), or has been later acknowledged to be garbage (e.g., variable-length arrays, which have effectively been withdrawn).

 ### the standard library